 The Process

-Day 1: Assessment and disassembly.
-I inspected every door, drawer front, and face frame.
-One drawer front had a minor crack that we repaired.
-We removed all doors and drawer fronts, labeled everything, removed all hardware, and protected the countertops, floors, and appliances with plastic sheeting and painter’s tape.
+Assessment and disassembly.
+I inspect every door, drawer front, and face frame, and repair any minor cracks or damage.
+We remove all doors and drawer fronts, label everything, take off the hardware, and protect countertops, floors, and appliances with plastic sheeting and painter’s tape.

-Days 2-3: Preparation.
-This is where the real work happens — and where most paint jobs fail.
-We deglossed every surface, then sanded with 150-grit to create a mechanical bond.
-Oak grain is deep, so we applied a high-build primer specifically designed to fill grain texture.
-After the primer cured, we sanded again with 220-grit, inspected under raking light for imperfections, and spot-primed as needed.
+Preparation.
+This is where the real work happens.
+We degloss every surface, then sand with 150-grit to remove the gloss uniformly.
+Oak grain is deep, so we apply a high-build primer designed to fill grain texture.
+After the primer cures, we sand again with 220-grit, inspect under raking light for imperfections, and spot-prime as needed.

 Grain filling is what separates a professional refinish from an obvious paint job.
 If you skip this step — or use the wrong primer — you’ll see every grain line through the paint.
 The finish might look okay from five feet away, but up close it screams “painted oak.”

-Days 4-5: Spraying.
-We built a temporary spray containment inside the garage using plastic sheeting and HEPA extraction fans for negative-pressure containment.
-Doors and drawer fronts were sprayed on a rack system — two coats of Italian 2K polyurethane in a bright white (RAL 9010).
-Face frames were sprayed in place with careful masking.
+Spraying.
+We build a temporary enclosure in the garage using plastic sheeting.
+Parallel Painting uses HEPA-rated extraction and sealed negative-pressure containment during the sanding and finishing stages.
+Doors and drawer fronts are sprayed on a rack system — two coats in a bright white.
+Face frames are sprayed in place with careful masking.
+The coating is a two-component (2K) polyurethane system; ask for the exact product and its current technical data sheet.

-Day 6: Reassembly.
-After a full cure overnight, we reinstalled every door and drawer front, adjusted hinges for perfect alignment, and installed the new brushed nickel hardware the homeowner had selected.
-Final walkthrough with the homeowner to inspect every surface.
+Reassembly.
+After a full cure, we reinstall every door and drawer front, adjust hinges for alignment, and install the new hardware.
+We finish with a walkthrough to inspect every surface.

 The Result

-The transformation was dramatic.
-The kitchen went from a dated builder look to something that genuinely appeared to have new custom cabinetry.
-The high-build primer completely eliminated visible oak grain.
-The 2K finish was smooth, hard, and perfectly uniform.
+The transformation in a project like this is dramatic.
+The kitchen goes from a dated builder look to something that reads like new custom cabinetry.
+The high-build primer fills the open oak grain before finishing.

 Is This Right for Your Kitchen?

 If you have solid wood or high-quality plywood cabinets that are structurally sound, refinishing almost always makes more sense than replacing.
-You keep your existing layout, avoid the mess and timeline of a full remodel, and invest in a finish that will outlast most replacement cabinet options.
+You keep your existing layout, avoid the mess and timeline of a full remodel, and refinish cabinets you already own.

 The kitchens where refinishing doesn’t make sense are those with particleboard boxes that are swelling or delaminating, or cabinets with a layout that truly doesn’t work for the homeowner.
 In those cases, I’ll tell you honestly that replacement is the better path.